hirosystems/docs/docs/clarinet/how-to-guides/how-to-set-up-local-development-environment.md

 });
 ```

-For more information on assertions, review [asserts][] in the Deno standard library.
-For more information on the
-available Clarity calls in Deno, review the [Deno Clarinet library][].
+For more information on assertions, review [asserts](https://deno.land/std@0.90.0/testing/asserts.ts) in the Deno standard library.
+For more information on the available Clarity calls in Deno, review the [Deno Clarinet library](https://github.com/hirosystems/clarinet/blob/develop/components/clarinet-deno/index.ts).

 ## Additional reading